isomerpages/nlb-biblioasia/_podcast/My Grandfather Was a Rōmusha.md

 Right, because it's been such a long time.
 Given the paucity of information, how do you reconstruct what happened to your grandfather?

 Shirlene  14:06
 From reading accounts of the British by the British POWs.
 They were the ones who were able to give full accounts of their experience in the camps.
 And they would mention the rōmusha conditions because they would be working on the same tracks or in the same workshops.
 The camps were separate, though.
-The British POWs, the Americans or the European POWs were separate from the rōmushas.
-And many of these accounts give some mention, very little mention in passing, of the rōmushas.
+The British POWs, the Americans or the European POWs were separate from the rōmusha.
+And many of these accounts give some mention, very little mention in passing, of the rōmusha.
 A particular account is a book by Dr Hardie.

 Jimmy  14:57
 What's his name again?